jazzband/django-admin-sortable/README.md

 django-admin-sortable is currently used in production.

-### What's new in 2.0.0?
+### What's new in 2.0.1?
-- Sortable class has become SortableMixin which is now unobtrusive, allowing you to create sortable abstract classes.
+- Sortables now determine the field to use for sorting via the `Meta.ordering` definition rather than a separate string on the model.

 ### Future